XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: IsSubscriber==true, # String | Filter by an any element
+  where: 'IsSubscriber==true', # String | Filter by an any element

-  order: LastName ASC # String | Order by an any element }
+  order: 'LastName ASC' # String | Order by an any element }

 begin